flpm/oak/output/lists/in_english.md

 - (paper) [A Practical Introduction to Phonetics](/books/info/9780199246359) by J.C.
 Catford
 - (paper) [A Primer of Visual Literacy](/books/info/9780262540292) by Donis A Dondis
 - (paper) [A Short Guide to Writing About Literature](/books/info/9780673525338) by Sylvan Barnet, Reid Gilbert
+- (paper) [A Short Guide to Writing about Literature](/books/info/9780205118458) by Sylvan Barnet, William E. Cain
 - (paper) [A Short History of the Printed Word](/books/info/9780881791549) by Warren Chappell, Robert Bringhurst
 - (paper) [A Tour of the Calculus](/books/info/9780679747888) by David Berlinski
 - (paper) [Advanced Programming in the UNIX Environment](/books/info/9780201563177) by W. Richard Stevens